github/learn.github.com/pages/intro.markdown

 per day.
 Often each feature or bug you are working on can have its own branch, merged in only when it is complete.
-This model allows you to experiment quickly, easily and safely - without having to go through hoops to get back to where you where.
+This model allows you to experiment quickly, easily and safely - without having to go through hoops to get back to where you were.
 It enables and encourages a _non-linear_ development cycle, where you can work on multiple lines of thought in parallel without them stepping on each other.